-Being informed and prepared will be your best weapon against an influenza pandemic.
+Being informed and prepared will be your best weapon against an influenza pandemic and other respiratory outbreaks.

 When you cough or sneeze, you spray tiny droplets that can move up to three feet through the air and land on other people or surfaces.
 These droplets contain millions of germs and are the cause of infections such as colds and the flu.
 People become infected when they breathe in the germs, or when their hands come into contact with germs that are on surfaces (such as handrails, utensils or desks).
 The flu virus can live on hard, flat surfaces for up to 48 hours.
 If you touch something after someone has coughed on it and rub your eyes, nose or mouth you can infect yourself.
 Once you catch it, the flu virus can be contagious days before you even show signs of being sick.

 Therefore, spreading awareness (and not germs) is important for our entire community.
 The following video has been provided by the City of Ottawa and Zoom Productions, in cooperation with Algonquin College, Carleton University and the University of Ottawa, to help promote pandemic and flu awareness on campuses across Ontario, and is included here with permission from Ottawa Public Health and the University of Ottawa:

 What You Can Do To Prevent and Prepare:

 - Wash your hands directly before and after eating, and after using the washroom, handling garbage, touching animals, sneezing, coughing, blowing your nose and outdoor activities.